judka-uriel/uriel-book/uriel_en.md

 not originally anticipated.
 So too the halakha was originally created for life in Israel.
 And after the beginning of the galut, as people moved northward, more and more laws of halakha began to become inapplicable in the new conditions.
-Let us briefly examine some of the problems connected with living in northern latitudes:
+Let's briefly examine some of the problems connected with living in northern latitudes:
 {: #north title="Northern Latitudes"}